contanpe/PSCI/Theory Paper.md

 ---

 ### 3. **Change (ɸ), Constant (e) and the τ-Pulse**
 > *"The Now expanded, creating Change (ɸ).
-Change used Now to create an ordered, rigid, yet supportive Constant (e), to provide Change with a base to build upon; so that Now could know new things.
+Change used Now to create an ordered, rigid, yet infinitely growing supportive Constant (e), to provide Change with a base to build upon; so that Now could know new things.
 Together, through a Pulse (τ, Tau, Time), they created Novelty, which turned Irreversible."*

 **Tau, Time, or the Temporal Axis**: